 Information regarding the 2015 National Convention is available on the BCA website, in the August SoundAbout and it will also be presented on New Horizons programs leading up to the AGM.

 To obtain a registration form for Convention, please contact the National Office or download a copy from our website.
 You can register for Convention over the phone, via the BCA website, by email or mail.
 The closing date for registration is Thursday 24 September 2015.

 On behalf of the Board and staff of BCA, I do hope you can join us at this year’s National Convention and Annual General Meeting.
-I encourage you to consider nominating for a position as a Director of BCA.
 As an organisation of and for people who are blind or vision impaired, it is important that we acknowledge and support each other to enhance the lives of people who are blind or vision impaired.

 10 August 2015